 Farmland setaside, especially close to forest, was valuable additional habitat for the expanding population, although clutch sizes may be lower there than in more traditional habitats (Wright et al. 2007).
 Climate change may benefit Woodlark, because it is able to make more nesting attempts in warmer years (Wrightet al. 2009).
 The cold 2009/10 winter may, however, have brought about the small reduction in numbers reported to RBBP for 2010 (Holling & RBBP 2012).
 The small NRS sample suggests that nest failure rates have become less frequent at the egg stage.
 There has been no trend, however, in the number of fledglings per breeding attempt.
 Human disturbance at heathland sites apparently reduces population density, but the effects are partly offset by higher breeding productivity at lower densities (Mallord et al. 2007).
 The species' partial recovery in numbers and range resulted in a move from the red to the amber list at the 2009 review (Eaton et al. 2009) and on to the UK green list in 2015 (Eaton et al. 2015).
-There has been widespread moderate increase across Europe since 1980 (PECBMS 2015a).
+There has been widespread moderate increase across Europe since 1980, although this trend should be treated with caution as the data from early years are based on limited geographical coverage (PECBMS 2016a).